slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

   - 10% Database data placeholder showing content stored in the database
   - 10% WebSocket data placeholder showing where realtime communication will go
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your start up Git repository README.md file documenting what you modified and added with this deliverable.
+- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 Also add notes in your notes.md file describing what you have learned using HTML.

 ## Go celebrate